OMNIALowCode/omnia3-v2-migration/README.md

 When mapping custom attributes from V2, the Source Type should be "Text" even when the Target Type is Decimal or Int for example.

+## Naming when mapping Items, Events and Commitments

+When mapping an Item, Event or Commitment, the Target Code should be name of the target Attribute, instead of the actual name of the Type.

 # License
 OMNIA 3 Samples are available under the MIT license.